Motion-R1: Enhancing Motion Generation with Decomposed Chain-of-Thought and RL Binding: Method

-By distilling structured action plans from LLMs, the MotionCoT Data Engine enables the model to learn fine-grained and context-aware semantic decomposition from natural language.
-This significantly enhances the model's controllability, interpretability, and generalization capability in complex motion generation tasks while dramatically reducing the cost of manual annotation.
+Each validated CoT trace is paired with its original textual description and corresponding motion sequence, forming triplets of the form (description, decomposed CoT, motion).
+By distilling structured action plans, the Decomposed CoT Data Engine enables the model to capture fine-grained temporal and causal dependencies directly from language, significantly improving controllability, interpretability, and generalization in complex motion generation, while drastically reducing reliance on costly manual annotation.